 - 50% – Average energy usage performance

-Sust-it ranks products by their ultimate energy efficiency, based on their published energy labels, or manufacturer’s specification figures.
-This highlights most efficient products in any chosen category regardless of price.
-By using the select menus you can filter options down further e.g. by brand, or capacity if you’re looking at washing machines.
-These filters then rank products showing you the most efficient by a particular brand or it’s capacity.
+Sust-it ranks products by their ultimate energy efficiency based on their published energy labels or manufacturer’s specifications.
+This highlights the most efficient products in any chosen category regardless of price.
+By using the select menus, you can filter options down further, e.g. by brand or capacity if you’re looking at washing machines.
+These filters then rank products showing you the most efficient by a particular brand or its capacity.

 Our select filters also allow you to select products by Purchase Price and Total Cost of Ownership.
-Now, this is where our ‘Green Plug Score’ helps you find that there are well-priced and efficient products on the market.
+Now, this is where our ‘Green Plug Score’ helps you find well-priced and efficient products on the market.
 Affordable doesn’t always mean you have to compromise on energy efficiency.
 Often there is a reasonably priced fridge, freezer, washing machine or tumble dryer that won’t cost the earth to run.
-Simply choose the Sort by: Purchase Price filter and products will be ranked by purchase price, cheapest first.
-You can still use the other filters to drill down further, making it easy if you have a preference for a certain brand, or capacity of fridge, washing machine, tumble dryer, even TV’s and computers.
+Simply choose by the Purchase Price filter, and the cheapest products appear.
+You can still use the other filters to drill down further, making it easy if you prefer a particular brand or capacity of fridge, washing machine, tumble dryer, or even TVs and computers.

 This is the ‘cost of purchase’ and the ‘lifetime running costs’ (average amount of electricity and water [if applicable] consumed by the product at current values, excluding any consumables, repairs or maintenance) added together.
 Based on the average life expectancy of any given product, e.g. an Undercounter Fridges is 15.5 years*.

-Judging products by ‘total cost of ownership’ can get a little tricky, why?
-Because it tends to favour very cheap products over the more expensive, and potentially longer lasting higher quality products.
-Our advice would be to take a look at manufacturer’s warranty information; this gives you a good indication of the life expectancy of their products.
+Judging products by ‘total cost of ownership’ can get a little tricky.
+Why?
+Because it tends to favour very cheap products over the more expensive and potentially longer lasting higher quality products.
+Our advice would be to take a look at the manufacturer’s warranty information; this gives you a good indication of the life expectancy of their products.

 When should you replace old freezers, fridges, washing machines and dishwashers?

 Running a twenty-year-old fridge might seem like you are being thrifty and green; I’d think again!
-Fridges and freezers are running 24 hours a day, and energy efficiency has improved vastly over recent years.
-We’ve developed a simple to use tool to help you see the potential savings for chest freezers, fridges, washing machines and dishwashers.
+Fridges and freezers run 24 hours a day, and energy efficiency has improved vastly over recent years.
+We’ve developed a simple-to-use tool to help you see the potential savings for chest freezers, fridges, washing machines and dishwashers.

 See the most energy efficient...